WHO I AM

 My work has been featured on the documentary series Years of Living Dangerously and The Secret Life of Scientists and Engineers, and in articles appearing in many outlets, from Texas Monthly to Macleans.

 In 2012, I was named one of Christianity Today’s 50 Women to Watch.
 In 2014, I was awarded the American Geophysical Union’s Climate Communication Prize, and named one of TIME’s 100 Most Influential People and the Foreign Policy’s 100 Leading Global Thinkers.
 In 2015, I was named one of the Huffington Post’s 20 Climate Champions, and honoured with the President’s Mid-Career Faculty Award at Texas Tech University and a Headliner Award from the Association for Women in Communication Lubbock Professional Chapter, while 2016 I received a Chancellor’s Council Distinguished Research Award from Texas Tech University and the National Center for Science Education’s Friend of the Planet award, and together with Bob Inglis from RepublicEn, was named to the POLITICO 50 list of thinkers, doers and visionaries transforming American politics.
+And last but not least, most recently in 2017 I was named one of FORTUNE’s world’s greatest leaders (along with two other women in academia in Texas!).

 These are all tremendous honours, for which I’m enormously grateful (and constantly surprised).
 What means the most to me personally, though, is when just one person tells me sincerely that they had never cared about climate change before, or even thought it was real: but now, because of something they heard me say, they’ve changed their mind.
 That’s what makes it all worth while.